MSHub Staff & Board Members

 To get in touch with Annie and learn how MSH may be able support your organization with its renewable energy goals, email her at firstname.lastname@example.org.

-Ann Shedd, Co-President
+Ann Shedd, Co-Chair

 Ann Shedd is a retired physician who moved to Keene in 2007; her family roots in Keene go back three generations, and she has a life-time love for the region.
 She served on the Keene Conservation Commission for 5 years and on the Keene Energy and Climate Committee for 6 years.
 During her tenure as Chair of that committee the City adopted 100% renewable energy goals, and 2 years later adopted a Sustainable Energy Plan to move the community toward those goals.
 She is pleased to be part of the collaborative regional efforts of the Monadnock Sustainability Hub.

-Dori Drachman, Co-President
+Dori Drachman, Co-Chair

 Mari Brunner, Secretary